 |Olympus E-M5 II||Y||stereo||mono||Y||-||micro||2.0||Y||-||-|

 |Panasonic LX100 II||Y||stereo||mono||-||-||micro||2.0||Y||-||Y|

 It is notable that the E-M5 II has a microphone port, which is missing on the LX100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the LX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the LX100 are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the LX100 does not have a direct predecessor.
+The LX100 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.